Goodbye, Michael: Production

-The scene with Pam at the movie theater was filmed on-location at the Fox Theater Pomona in Pomona, California, and the airport scene was filmed at LA/Ontario International Airport in Ontario, California, depicted in the episode as Wilkes-Barre/Scranton International Airport.
+The cold open was filmed on the roof of the building where the show's writers work, the scene with Pam at the movie theater was filmed on-location at the Fox Theater Pomona in Pomona, California, and the airport scene was filmed at LA/Ontario International Airport in Ontario, California, depicted in the episode as Wilkes-Barre/Scranton International Airport.
 In May 2018, Fischer revealed via Instagram what Pam and Michael said in their farewell scene at the airport: "That was me talking to Steve [Carell].
 I told him all the ways I was going to miss him when he left our show.
 Those were real tears and a real goodbye."

 Cultural references

 "Goodbye, Michael" features several references to previous episodes.
 During one scene, Michael puts his Dundie on his desk, a homage to the final shot in the series opening sequence.
 Michael's obsession with basketball and wanting to use the baler serves as a reference to the season 1 episode, "Basketball" and the season three episode "Safety Training", respectively.
 Michael's character Ping appears, having previously appeared in "The Dundies" and "The Seminar."
 It also featured the reforming of the Party Planning Committee after being broken up in "Moroccan Christmas", and briefly showed Creed's continual habit of using the women's bathroom as seen in "Women's Appreciation".
 Michael gives Darryl his book "Somehow I Manage", which was originally mentioned in "Happy Hour."
 Two callbacks are made to the episode "Christmas Party": Phyllis' gift to Michael being homemade sewn mittens and Dwight wanting to play paintball with Michael.
 Michael's goodbye to Pam serves as a homage to a scene in the British version of The Office, in which Tim Canterbury proclaims his love for Dawn Tinsley in a meeting room, but Tim turns off his microphone first so the cameras pick up only their reactions and no sound.
 This scene was also referenced in the fifth season finale, "Company Picnic".